deta/space-docs/src/pages/blog/space-voyagers.md

 - Receive access to Deta’s newest features before they are launched
 - a dedicated Discord channel and a direct line to the Deta Team
-- bi-weekly Voyagers community calls where we'll unveil in-progress features and you can share how you're using Space and what you're creating
+- bi-weekly Voyagers community calls, where we'll unveil in-progress features and you can share how you're using Space & what you're creating

 You'll also get a limited edition Deta T-Shirt once the program ends.